 Where did the hedgehog come from?

 The hedgehog comes from an ancient family and fossils suggest that hedgehog-like creatures have been on the earth for about 15 million years.
-Has it any relations?
 The modern hedgehog has no close relatives amongst other mammals although it may have distant links with moles and shrews.
 It belongs to a family all of its own and has developed along a separate evolutionary line for millions of years.
 The family has around 18 species, which includes two in Europe and others found in Africa, the Middle East, Central and South Asia, Mongolia and China.
 Our British hedgehog is the same species which occurs in most of the continent of Europe and is called Erinaceus europaeus.
-It has been introduced to New Zealand.
+It has been introduced to New Zealand by humans.

 What does a hedgehog look like?